 - p/m - i - m - i - p/m - i |p/m, etc,

 This sets you up nicely for the next bar with p and i - so there's no awkwardness involved from using the same finger twice in a row.

-The metre is simple triple time - notated with a three-four time signature.
-Choose a tempo at which you can play the second section comfortably. and make that the tempo for the first part.
+The metre (beat grouping) is 'simple triple time' and notated with a three-four time signature.
+Choose a tempo at which you can play the second section comfortably and make that the tempo for parts.
 In other words, resist the temptation to play the easy first part too fast or there will be a disappointingly noticeable slow-down when you get to section 2 - the fast part.

 Mauro Giuliani was an Italian guitar composer and performer.
 He was born in 1781 in Bisceglie and died in Naples in 1829.
-He composed over a hundred and fifty works for guitar.
-He is one of the most important names in classical guitar studies as, in addition to highly complex and technically demanding guitar concertos, he wrote a lot of easy classical guitar pieces that are accessible to beginner classical guitar students.
+He composed over a hundred and fifty works for guitar, and is one of the most important names in classical guitar studies.
+In addition to highly complex and technically demanding guitar concertos, he wrote a lot of easy classical guitar pieces that are accessible to beginner classical guitar students.

 © 2014 chasmac